AureusStratus/ExoGenesis/README.md

 A mod that adds a lot more content to the game.
 <br>I just hope you guys enjoy my mod.

-`note`: The plasma orb trail idea originally came from the exotic mod and also the gacrux units dash is also from exotic
+`note`: The plasma orb trail idea originally came from the exotic mod and also the gacrux units dash is also from exotic as well as the energy sphere ability on my primordial, and earth unit

 ## The mod adds:
 `Items`: 9